The Q4 Middesk Index Report is here→

 What is an EIN number?

-Why companies need to verify another business’s EIN number
+Why companies need to verify business EINs

 In many industries, companies need to meet strict Know Your Business (KYB) requirements if they wish to onboard another business as a client or partner.
 This means checking that the business and its owners have legitimate identities, as well as weighing the potential risks of associating with that business (including its owners).

-A business requires a valid EIN to operate legally inside the US (as well as perform some other financial and insurance-related functions).
+A business requires a valid EIN to operate legally inside the U.S. (as well as perform some other financial and insurance-related functions).
 So EIN verification is a small but important part of a company validating the identity of a business it wishes to onboard.
-That means ensuring the EIN is both valid and associated with the business in question.
-If it isn’t, the company will want to rethink its relationship with the business in order to protect itself from legal liability and other risks.

 How do EIN search tools perform EIN verification?